At a Glance

 as of March 26, 2018

-The Louisiana Department of Education uses LEAP 2025, LEAP Connect, LEAP 2025 HS/EOC, ACT, WorkKeys, CLEP, and AP tests to evaluate schools and school districts in the areas of academic achievement and accountability.
+The Louisiana Department of Education uses LEAP 2025, LEAP Connect, ACT, WorkKeys, CLEP, AP, and ELPT tests as well as other measures of school quality such as graduation rate and strength of diploma to evaluate schools and school districts in the areas of academic achievement and accountability.

 Monroe City Schools is one of the largest employers in Ouachita Parish, with approximately 1700 full and part-time employees.